timotejroiko/astrobot-docs/README.md

 ##### --timezone

-This option lets you specify a timezone, which overrides any automatic timezone if applicable.
+This option lets you manually specify a timezone, which overrides any automatic timezone if applicable.
 A timezone can be specified by a TZData identifier or by a number of offset minutes.
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart 5/5/2015, 16:00 --timezone=America/New_York` - use the america/new_york timezone identifier
-* `.newchart 5/5/2015, 16:00 --timezone=+50 + 7/7/2016, 16:00 --timezone=-50` - use UTC+00:50 on the first chart and UTC-00:50 on the second
+* `.newchart 5/5/2015, 16:00 --timezone=+50 + 7/7/2016, 16:00 --timezone=-50` - use UTC+00:50 on the first chart and UTC-00:50 on the second chart

 ##### --return

-This option lets you create solar return charts by specifying a year and optionally a location.
+This option lets you create a solar return chart by specifying a year and optionally a location.
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart john --return=2021` - john's solar return for 2021 in his birth place
 * `.newchart john --return=2021, london uk` - john's solar return for 2021 in london